Andrew Gelman

-Andrew Eric Gelman (born February 11, 1965) is an American statistician and professor of statistics and political science at Columbia University.

-Gelman received bachelor of science degrees in mathematics and in physics from MIT, where he was a National Merit Scholar, in 1986.
-He then received a master of science in 1987 and a doctor of philosophy in 1990, both in statistics from Harvard University, under the supervision of Donald Rubin.
+Andrew Eric Gelman (born February 11, 1965) is an American statistician who is Higgins Professor of Statistics and a professor of political science at Columbia University.
+Gelman attended the Massachusetts Institute of Technology as a National Merit Scholar, and graduated with Bachelor of Science degrees in mathematics and in physics in 1986.
+He then received a Master of Science degree in 1987 and a Doctor of Philosophy in 1990, both in statistics from Harvard University, under the supervision of Donald Rubin.

 Career

 Gelman is the Higgins Professor of Statistics and Professor of Political Science and the Director of the Applied Statistics Center at Columbia University.
 He is a major contributor to statistical philosophy and methods especially in Bayesian statistics and hierarchical models.

 He is one of the leaders of the development of the statistical programming framework Stan.

 Perspective on Statistical Inference and Hypothesis Testing

 Gelman's approach to statistical inference emphasizes studying variation and the associations between data, rather than searching for statistical significance.

 Gelman says his approach to hypothesis testing is "(nearly) the opposite of the conventional view" of what is typical for statistical inference.
 While the standard approach may be seen as having the goal of rejecting a null hypothesis, Gelman argues that you can't learn much from a rejection.
 On the other hand, a non-rejection tells you something: "[it] tells you that your study is noisy, that you don't have enough information in your study to identify what you care about—even if the study is done perfectly, even if measurements are unbiased and your sample is representative of your population, etc. That can be some useful knowledge, it means you're off the hook trying to explain some pattern that might just be noise."
 Gelman also works within the context of larger confirmationist and falsificationist paradigms of science.

-Gelman's unique approach to statistical inference is a major recurring theme of his work.
+Gelman's approach to statistical inference is a major recurring theme of his work.